RedHatSatellite/foreman_theme_satellite/README.md

 this constant is maintained by the theme and always point to the correct documentation version.

+### Fixing links checker failures

+The documentation table of contents is updated automatically from the downstream into the [`toc_update`](https://github.com/RedHatSatellite/foreman_theme_satellite/tree/toc_update) branch.
+If the links become incompatible with the new TOC, the links checker tests will fail in the PR for the new TOC.
+To fix the links the following procedure should be followed:

+1. Create a new branch from the latest `develop`
+2. Cherry pick the new TOC into the newly created branch from the `toc_update` branch.
+3. Update the links to work with the new TOC.
+4. Create a PR to theme's `develop` branch.

+The CI for this PR should become green, since both the TOC and the links match.

 ## Settings

 Most of the time a setting's default value should be changed to a downstream